-Because the Agreement for a residence hall space is binding throughout the entire academic year, cancellation is permitted only under specific and/or exceptional circumstances approved by Housing Assignment Services.
-Failure to pay residence hall charges does not constitute cancellation of the Agreement.
+Because the Agreement for a residence hall space is binding throughout the entire academic year, cancellation is permitted only under specific and/or exceptional circumstances approved by Housing Assignment Services Failure to pay residence hall charges does not constitute cancellation of the Agreement.
 (Unpaid bills are included on the student's University account.)

 Students who wish to be released from the Agreement should submit a written request to the manager of Housing Assignment Services.
-If the request is approved, a partial rebate may be offered Room rebates will be calculated based on the actual number of days that the student occupies a room, plus an additional two weeks charge.
+If the request is approved, a partial rebate may be offered.
+Room rebates will be calculated based on the actual number of days that the student occupies a room, plus an additional two weeks

-For new, single undergraduate students only, the University does extend a grace period of two weeks, or 10 working days.
-During this period, a student may be released from his/her Agreement and receive a partial rebate, beginning with sign-in and occupancy of the room.
+For new, single undergraduate students only, the University does extend a grace period of ten working days.
+During this period, a student may be released from his/her Agreement and receive a partial rebate, based on the refund policy above.
 "New students" are defined as those who have never previously been enrolled at the University of Delaware at the Newark campus.
 Grace periods are provided at the beginning of the fall and spring terms only.